Save The Cat! Beat Sheet Explained. What It Is, And How To Use It.

 As with any writing convention, you should use the Blake Snyder Beat sheet and corresponding page number as guidelines, not an exact science.

-In fact, once you become seasoned in story structure, you can play against audience expectations with even greater precision because you know exactly what the audience expects.
+Once you become seasoned in story structure, you can play against audience expectations with even greater precision because you know exactly what the audience expects.

 See how to write creative pitch decks for pitching your film.